dnguyen2017/moose-models/harvest_analysis.md

 ## Model structure and assumptions

 The model tracks two state variables over time, the abundance of ticks in the environment (questing larvae) and numbers of adult moose cows.
 Events in the model follow a simplified version of the annual sequence of interactions between moose and winter ticks.
-The following five events happen within each annual time step of the model.
+The following five events happen in order during each annual time step of the model.

 1. *Moose acquire ticks from the environment.*
-    + The resulting distribution of burdens is assumed to be have a negative binomial distribution; the negative binomial distribution is used because it allows for high variation in burden (over-dispersion) which is common for parasites like ticks [@shaw_patterns_1995].
+    + The resulting distribution of burdens is assumed to be have a negative binomial distribution; the negative binomial distribution is used because it allows for high variation in burden (over-dispersion) which is common for parasites like ticks [@shaw_patterns_1995] and is observable in histograms [figure 5.2 in @samuel_white_2004] and summary statistics of moose tick burdens [e.g., table 2-2 in @jones_assessment_2016].
     + The mean of the burden distribution was assumed to increase with questing larval abundance, i.e., if there are many questing larvae in the environment moose will acquire more ticks which increases the average tick-burden among the moose population.
+This is consistent with findings from Samuel's comparison of flagged larvae and tick burdens on moose [@samuel_factors_2007].
 The functional form relating abundance of questing larvae and the mean moose burden should be determined from empirical data.

 2. *A proportion of moose is harvested.*
     + The probability of being harvested is assumed to be independent of burden.
+This assumption may be violated if current tick burden has an observable impact of moose condition during the harvesting season and if hunters preferentially harvest moose that have good body condition.

 3. *Moose die from natural mortality or tick feeding.*
     + There is a constant probability of dying from non-tick related causes.